Should You Train When You’re Sore?

 • If strength does not increase, more rest is necessary.

-Before training, sufficient recovery can be determined using a hand-grip dynamometer test for upper-body workouts and a vertical jump test for lower-body workouts.
-Record the best of three attempts of either procedure before each workout.
-If your score is less than 10% of the previous workout, you have not fully recovered and should refrain from training that day.
+Before training, you can also assess recovery using a hand-grip dynamometer test for upper-body workouts and a vertical jump test for lower-body workouts.
+Record the best of three attempts before each workout.
+If your score is down more than 10% from your previous workout, you haven’t fully recovered and should refrain from training that day.
 Again, focus on restoration methods instead.
-The Baseline Smedley Digital Hand Dynamometer is an excellent tool to test grip strength, and the Vertec is the most common device to measure vertical jump height.

 follow